DevExpress-Examples/out-of-maintenance-How-to-use-DevExpress-HTML-JavaScript-Dashboard-control-in-Blazor-applications/Readme.md

 _Files to look at:_
 * [Startup.cs](./CS/BlazorDashboardApp/Server/Startup.cs)

-An ASP.NET Core application that processes requests from the HTML JavaScript Dashboard control.
+An ASP.NET Core 3.1 application processes requests from the JavaScript Dashboard control.

 These are the main steps to configure the server side:
 1. Install the **DevExpress.AspNetCore.Dashboard** NuGet package.